Epochi/uport_jekyll/_features/en/categories.md

 ---
 sort_order: 4
-image:
+image: null
+published: true
 ---

-#### Categories
+#### **Categories**

 For your reading and navigation throughout the page convenience news are classified in categories.
 Just as we are intuitively used to!